Constrained Pad\'e Ensembles for Thermal N=4 SYM: Quantified Uncertainties and Next-Order Predictions: Outlook

-The same method applies to \(\eta/s\), \(\hat q/T^3\), and \(2\pi T D_s\) once terms at matched orders in the weak-/strong-coupling expansions are included.
-Joint constraints across observables should reduce the intermediate-coupling spread and test the robustness of curvature based crossover markers.
+Extension to transport observables ($\eta/s$, $\hat q/T^3$, $2\pi T D_s$), where admissible ensembles can systematically replace single-curve interpolations, is left to future work.

-After validation in \(\mathcal N{=}4\) SYM, the method can be used in QCD, where the running coupling and trace-anomaly provide additional admissibility constraints, and to other gauge theories with accessible weak and strong limits.
+After validation in \(\mathcal N{=}4\) SYM, the method can be applied to QCD, where the running coupling and trace anomaly provide additional admissibility constraints, and to other gauge theories with accessible weak and strong limits.